 Any accomplished artist knows their frame of mind when they’re working influences their creation.
 For most photographers, the fact they have a camera in their hands, not a phone, means they will think more about what they are doing.

 At first, it’s a matter of having to think about setting the controls on the camera so you can take a photo.
 In time, once you are confident using your camera, your thoughts can be more focused on creative expression.

 Take time to learn photography using a good DSLR or mirrorless camera.
 Concentrate on how to operate the camera and make it do what you want it to.
 This is much more possible with a camera than it is with a phone.
 Phones are designed to make all the choices for you.
 This limits the potential for creative

 The AI in phones is amazing.
 All kinds of calculations and computations take place before and after you take a photo.
 These are all governed by how the software on the phone is configured.
 The problem is, whoever programmed the software does not know what you are taking photos of, or what the light is like.
 They have to guess and set parameters that fit their calculations.

 Cameras also have amazing AI.
 The problem is, it’s not at all creative.
 You are.
 Taking control of your camera, using manual exposure mode, you are then able to set it to get the style of photo you want.
 Using any of the camera’s auto-exposure modes leaves a lot of choices up to the camera’s AI.
 These should be creative choices, not programmed computations.

-Enroll in a course.
-Read articles.
-Join in our group.
+Enroll in a course and join our community.
 Make friends with photographers.
 Visit galleries when they hold

 Hopefully, having a nice camera in your hands will be the first step to inspire you to learn to use it well.